elsayed-elsharkawy/elsayed-elsharkawy/README.md

 <h3> About Me</h3>
-<h4> A highly motivated software Engineer with a Bachelor's degree in Computer Science
-From Kafr El-Sheikh University </h4>
+<h4> Aspiring creative software engineer with a Bachelor's degree in Computer Science From Kafr El-Sheikh University.
+I am dedicated to the idea that the best way to produce quality project and quality customer experience is by writing maintainable, testable & extendable code. </h4>